 Of course, your city’s cost of living (if favourable), night scene and overall vibe are other tools to consider as essential to your marketing toolkit.
-To sum up, your location is part and parcel of the package that
+To sum up, your location is part and parcel of your higher education marketing package that

 Likewise, it’s crucial to get creative with how you relate this content to students.
 In this case, think student guides, interviews from current students or alumni, even interactive content like quizzes.
 The ulitmate aim here is to stand out not blend into the academic wallpaper.